Migrate your file share content to SharePoint Online using the Azure Data Box

 The following steps relate to SharePoint Online.

-- Run the SPMT tool using the Azure file share as the SOURCE.
+Using the Azure file share as the SOURCE, run SPMT.

 Use Data Box to copy data